 Sobre este cursoOmitir Sobre este curso

-How can we eradicate malaria?
+How can we eradicate malaria, a disease that has caused more deaths than the two world wars combined?
+Can modern data science help us in eliminating this mosquito-borne disease?
+How do the biology, ecology, and epidemiology of the malaria-causing parasites Plasmodium falciparum and Plasmodium vivax differ?
 Explore the scientific and technological underpinnings of malaria, as well as the historical, political, social, and economic contexts in which control, elimination, and eradication efforts unfold.

 Lo que aprenderásOmitir Lo que aprenderás

-- The biology of the malaria parasite, the mosquito vector, and the human host
+- Gain insights on the biology of the malaria parasite, the mosquito vector, and the human host

-- Historical, political, social, and economic contexts of malaria control, elimination, and eradication efforts
+- Understand the historical, political, behavioral, and socio-economic contexts of malaria control, elimination, and eradication efforts

 Plan de estudiosOmitir Plan de estudios